fogfish/golem/doc/monoid.md

 }
 ```

-Usage of `for` loops for anything else than primitive containers requires a lot of boiler plates, which means a lot of repeated code.
+Usage of `for` loops for anything else than primitive containers requires a lot of boilerplate, which means a lot of repeated code.
 A functional programming techniques solves this problem with high-order functions.
 Monoid is most basic concept to apply a structural transformation:

 > a monoid is an algebraic structure with a single associative binary operation and an identity element.